ChiehYunChen/ChiehYunChen.github.io/_pages/about.md

 - Journal Reviewer

-  * IEEE Transactions on Multimedia (TMM)
+  * IEEE Transactions on Multimedia (TMM): 2021, 2022
-  * IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
+  * IEEE Transactions on Circuits and Systems for Video Technology (TCSVT): 2021, 2022, 2023
-  * ACM Transactions on Multimedia Computing, Communications, and Applications (ToMM)
+  * ACM Transactions on Multimedia Computing, Communications, and Applications (ToMM): 2021, 2023

 - Teaching Assistant